rishitsaiya/CS214-Computer-Networks-Lab/Lab-5/README.md

 5. [Lab5](https://github.com/rishitsaiya/Computer-Networks-Lab/tree/master/Lab-5) </br>
     Implementation of Congestion Control.

-readme.txt consists the information on how to obtain all the images and graphs.
+#### Readme.txt consists of commands on how to obtain all the images and graphs.